 Cost Accounting Standards Board, Office Federal Procurement Policy, Office of Management and Budget.

-The Office of Federal Procurement Policy, Cost Accounting Standards Board, is publishing this notice to announce the availability of a notice discussing the Board's responses to public comments on its principles, roadmap, and template to address the conformance of the Cost Accounting Standards (CAS) to Generally Accepted Accounting Principles (GAAP).
-The comments were received in response to a Staff Discussion Paper (SDP) published on March 13, 2019.
+The Office of Federal Procurement Policy (OFPP), Cost Accounting Standards Board (Board), is publishing this document to announce the availability of an advance notice of proposed rulemaking to address the potential conformance of the Cost Accounting Standards (CAS) to Generally Accepted Accounting Principles (GAAP) for operating revenue and lease accounting.
+This ANPRM follows the issuance of a Staff Discussion Paper (SDP) published on March 13, 2019.

 Start Further Info